dashaw/mle_prep/coding/neetcode_150/README.md

 * plus-one (easy): basic for loop and check condition
 * happy-number (easy): basic for loop, detect cycle
 * statistics-from-a-large-sample (medium): good practice combining code and math knowledge
+* spiral-matrix (medium): go slow in the example/approach section to figure out logic, then code up and 90% of the way there. there is a testcase that fails, so step through and see slight gap in solution and update. boom.

 ##### Bit Manipulation
 * single-numer (easy): xor tricky